robertpi/caffe/windows/examples/fs_classification/readme.md

 ## Presentation

-A simple F# code is proposed in `windows/examples/fs_classification/classification.cpp`.
-For the sake of simplicity, this example does not support oversampling of a single sample nor batching of multiple independant samples.
-This example is not trying to reach the maximum possible classification throughput on a system, but special care was given to avoid unnecessary pessimization while keeping the code readable.
+The code for a simple classifer written in F# code is shown in `windows/examples/fs_classification/classification.fs`.
+The aim is to produce the simplest classifer possible.

 ## Compiling

-The example should be build as part of the windows build [described here](../../../blob/master/README.md).
+The example should be build as part of the windows build [described here](../../../README.md).

 ## Usage